A-DONALD/iBackup-Extractor/README.md

 ## Running the Application

-1. Execute the `main.py` script with the commands:
+1. Execute the `run.py` script with the commands:

    ```
-   python main.py
+   python run.py
    ```

-2. Follow the instructions in the user manual.
+2. Follow the instructions in the user manual: https://gitlab.com/erasmus-team/ibackup-extractor/-/wikis/User-Manual